elopio/docs/source/includes/_transactionAPI.md

 // Cash Transaction API Examples:

 // The Ethereum contract address for Augur.sol can be
-// obtained by calling `augur.augurNode.getContractAddresses`.
+// obtained by calling `augur.augurNode.getSyncData`.
 var _augurContractAddress = "0x67cbf60a24ab922af99e6f335c0ff2b084d5bdbe";
 // The Ethereum address of Augur's Cash contract can be
-// obtained by calling `augur.augurNode.getContractAddresses`.
+// obtained by calling `augur.augurNode.getSyncData`.
 var cashContractAddress = "0xec28e64edbce62bde48a14b04f0b557b974a22a9";

 // Amount of Cash (in attoCash) to approve the Augur.sol